11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 UE5 Fighting Game Tutorial: Local Multiplayer Game With 2 Gamepads | TrueFGE & Unreal Engine 5 (2023) At:  https://www.youtube.com/watch?v=oonRBOBJcIo (Accessed  12/02/2025).

+PS5 Bioshock Remastered - Full Game Walkthrough Longplay Playthrough Part 1 (2021) At: https://www.youtube.com/watch?v=FTXJfa12VDM (Accessed  21/05/2025).

 ## Declared Assets
-- Provide a detailed list of any third-party assets used in the project.
-- This includes asset packs, music, sound effects, 3D models, textures, scripts, or code from external sources.
-- Declare any use of AI tools (e.g., ChatGPT, GitHub Copilot, Meshy) or pre-existing code.
-Specify the purpose of these assets/tools and how they were integrated into your work.
-- Ensure you clearly distinguish between your original work and any external contributions to maintain academic integrity.

 I used a sound pack that I found on OpenGameArt.org to replace all of the sound effects in my game with.
 The pack is in the public domain meaning I don't need to worry about crediting the artist in-game, though I have declared that none of the sounds are my own creation.

 SubspaceAudio (2016) 512 Sound Effects (8-bit style).
 [Sound] At: https://opengameart.org/content/512-sound-effects-8-bit-style (Accessed  14/05/2025).

-The Final Boss of the game uses a digitally drawn image of a cat.
-While I made that image, I traced it from an image of a real cat.
+The Final Boss of the game uses my digitally drawn image of a cat.
+Though I traced it from a photo of a real cat.

 Jermbo_origin (s.d.)
 [Image] At: https://static.wikia.nocookie.net/regretevator/images/b/b9/Jermbo_origin.jpeg/revision/latest?cb=20240413165944 (Accessed 9/04/2025)